Parameterized Approaches to Orthogonal Compaction: Introduction

 \item {\em Number of faces.} Since \textsc{OC} remains NP-hard for orthogonal representations of simple cycles~\cite{efkssw-mrpgas-CGTA22}, \textsc{OC} is para-NP-hard when parameterized by the number of faces.
 Hence, we cannot expect an FPT (or even an XP) algorithm in this parameter alone, unless P$\,=\,$NP.
 However, for orthogonal representations of simple cycles we show the existence of a polynomial kernel for \textsc{OC} when parameterized by the number of kitty corners (\cref{the:polynomial-kernel} in \cref{sec:kernel}).

 \item {\em Maximum face-degree.} The maximum face-degree is the maximum number of vertices on the boundary of a face.
-Since both the NP-hardness reductions by Patrignani~\cite{DBLP:journals/comgeo/Patrignani01} and Evans et al.~\cite{efkssw-mrpgas-CGTA22} require faces of linear size, it is interesting to know whether faces of constant size make the problem tractable.
+Since both the NP-hardness reductions by Patrignani~\cite{DBLP:journals/comgeo/Patrignani01} and by Evans et al.~\cite{efkssw-mrpgas-CGTA22} require faces of linear size, it is interesting to know whether faces of constant size make the problem tractable.
 We prove that this is not the case, i.e., \textsc{OC} remains NP-hard when parameterized by the maximum face degree (\cref{th:hard-face-degree} in \cref{se:hardness}).

 \item {\em Height.} The \emph{height} of an orthogonal representation is the minimum number of distinct y-coordinates required to draw the representation.
 Since a $w \times h$ grid has pathwidth at most~$h$, graphs with bounded height have bounded pathwidth, but the converse is generally not true~\cite{DBLP:journals/dcg/Biedl11}.
 In fact, we show that \textsc{OC} admits an XP algorithm parameterized by the height of the given representation (see \cref{th:xp-height} in \cref{se:xp-height}).
 In this context, we remark that a related problem has been considered by Chaplick et al.~\cite{cflrvw-dgflf-JoCG20}.
-Given a planar graph~$G$, they defined $\bar{\pi}^1_2(G)$ to be the minimum number of distinct y-coordinates required to draw the graph straight-line.
-(In their version of the problem, however, the embedding of~$G$ is not fixed.) \end{itemize} We start with some basics in \cref{se:basics} and close with open problems in \cref{se:conclusions}.
-Theorems marked with a (clickable) $\star$ are proven in detail in the appendix.
+Namely, given a planar graph~$G$, they define $\bar{\pi}^1_2(G)$ to be the minimum number of distinct y-coordinates required to draw the graph straight-line, and provide lower and upper bounds on this parameter.
+In their setting, however, the embedding of~$G$ is not fixed, and the graph is not necessarily drawn in the orthogonal drawing style. \end{itemize} We start with some basics in \cref{se:basics} and close with open problems in \cref{se:conclusions}.